Skip to content

 • Identify areas that may have limited visibility due to scene geometry.

-• Plan the image collection with consideration to lighting.
+• Plan the image collection with consideration of lighting.

-• In difficult terrain, a practice run can help.
+• In difficult terrain, a practice run can be particularly helpful.

-• Pointing the camera in the exact direction of travel/Dead ahead.
+• Pointing the camera in the exact direction of travel/ahead.

 • Face the camera at an angle from the direction of travel.